Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 | xxxx xxxx xxxx xxxx | instance variable 2 (y) |
 | 0002 40hh hhhh cccc | length=2, format=64  |

-An array-like object of 5 elements with 2 instance variables would look like:
+An array-like object of 5 elements with 2 instance variables and no pointers would look like:

 | Value               | Description                  |
 | ------------------- | ---------------------------- |